jappeace/jappeaceApplication/content/making-money-foss.md

 with their white listing program, it will probably kill the project eventually.
-Because now they're essentially running an extortion racket, beocming nothing more than parasites and providing lower quality user experience.
+Because now they're essentially running an extortion racket, becoming nothing more than parasites and providing lower quality user experience.
 I imagine the people who go out of their way to install an ad blocker are not the kind of people who are satisfied with an ever laxer white list.

-## Crypto
+## Crypto Currency
-There is an oppertunity in crypto too.
+There is an opportunity in crypto too.
-Although this immediatly sounds fishy.
+Although this immediately sounds fishy.
 I'd say that taking a couple cycles per minute to do some mining isn't *that* bad.
-I mean how is it any different from stealing a users attention with advertisments?
+I mean how is it any different from stealing a users attention with advertisements?
-It's probably even better because the users' time is more valuabe than machine cycles.
+It's probably even better because the users' time is more valuable than machine cycles.
 No wonder that google [cracked down](https://www.theregister.co.uk/2018/03/14/google_cracks_down_on_crypto_with_ad_ban_from_june/) on this.